CS4239-U6/blind-ssrf/Readme.md

 # Blind SSRF

-Blind SSRF arises when an application can be indeced to issue a back-end HTTP request to a supplied URL, but the response from the backend-request is not returned in the application's front-end response.
+Blind SSRF arises when an application can be induced to issue a backend HTTP request to a supplied URL, but the response from the backend request is not returned in the application's frontend response.
+In other words, the attacker cannot exactly see the result of their actions, i.e. "blind".

-## What is the effect of blind SSRF?
+## What is the effect of Blind SSRF?

-The impact of blind SSRF is lower than that of the fully informed SSRF because of their one way nature.
+The impact of Blind SSRF is lower than that of their fully-informed counterpart because of their one-way nature.
 They cannot be easily exploited by the user to receive backend information.

-## How is it detected?
+## How do attackers know that requests are firing off?

-It is usually detected by sending a http request from a vulnerable system to an external system that is controlled by the malicious attacker.
+It is usually checked via sending a HTTP request from a vulnerable system to an external system that is controlled by the malicious attacker.

-If a http request is observed by an attacker, then it is vulnerable to SSRF.
+If a HTTP request is observed by an attacker, then it is vulnerable to SSRF.

-# Quick Start
+## Quick Start

-1. Clone the repo with `git clone https://github.com/CS4239-U6/blind-ssrf.git`
+1. Clone the repo with `git clone https://github.com/CS4239-U6/blind-ssrf.git`.
-2. Go to the vulnerable server using `cd "vulnerable server"`
-3. Install requirements using `pip install -r requirements.txt`
+1. Install requirements using `pip3 install -r requirements.txt`.
-4. Run the file using `python __main__.py`
+1. Run the vulnerable server using `python3 VulnerableServer/__main__.py`.

-# Tech stack
+## Tech Stack

-1. flask - web framework
-2. selenium - screenshot functions
+1. `flask`: Web framework.
+1. `selenium`: For screenshot functionalities.